martialo12/appointment_chatbot/README.md

 ```

 ```
-docker-compose -f docker-compose.yml --env-file api.env up -d
+docker-compose -f docker-compose.yml --env-file up -d
 ```

-At `https://nudge-api.dev-pwc-ita-innovation.itgservices.it/docs` or `https://nudge-api.dev-pwc-ita-innovation.itgservices.it/redoc` you can inspect the API documentation
+At `https://kwagchatbot.xyz/docs` or `https://kwagchatbot.xyz//redoc` you can inspect the API documentation

 ## Test and Deploy